jim3/REST-API-IMS-using-Sequelize/README.md

 #### Things planned to implement in the future (in no particular order)

--   Login/Logout functionality with authentication
+-   Add a front-end for the accounts table for Login/Logout functionality with authentication.
 -   Search for parts by part type, part name, quantity and price
 -   Sort parts by part type, part name, quantity and price